OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: The OnsagerNet architecture and learning algorithm

-To learn a small reduced order model from high dimensional trajectory data, a dimensionality reduction procedure is needed.
-One can either use linear PCA or nonlinear AE to find a set of good latent coordinates from the high dimensional data.
-When PCA is used, we perform PCA and dynamics learning separately.
-When AE is used, we can train it either separately or together by applying an isometric regularization to the AE that promotes distance preserving embeddings.
-The loss function for end-to-end training is
+The previous section describes the situation when no dimensionality reduction is sought or required, and an Onsager dynamics is learned directly on the original trajectory coordinates.
+On the other hand, if the data are generated from a numerical discretization of some PDE or a large ODE system, and we want to learn a small reduced order model, then a dimensionality reduction procedure is needed.
+One can either use linear principal component analysis (PCA) or nonlinear embedding, e.g. the autoencoder, to find a set of good latent coordinates from the high dimensional data.
+When PCA is used, we perform PCA and OnsagerNet training separately.
+When an autoencoder is used, we can train it either separately or together with the OnsagerNet.
+The end-to-end training loss function is taken as